Nanstallon

-Nanstallon is in the civil parish of Lanivet overlooking the River Camel valley and the Camel Trail long distance path.
+Nanstallon is in the civil parish of Lanivet overlooking the River Camel valley and the Camel Trail, a long distance path.
 The present terminus of the Bodmin and Wenford Railway at Boscarne is half-a-mile (0.8 km) from the village.
 The site of the former Nanstallon Halt station is an access point to the Camel Trail.
 St Stephen's Church, Nanstallon, is a Church of England chapel-of-ease in the parish of Lanivet.

 Nanstallon Roman fort

 A first-century Roman fort was excavated at Nanstallon in 1965 by Aileen Fox and Professor W. L. D. 'Bill' Ravenhill.
 Until recently (2007) it was the second Roman fort in Cornwall, but following a geophysical survey another Roman fort has been found 9 km away near Restormel Castle.
 Constructed c.
 AD 55–60, Nanstallon fort is situated in mid-Cornwall near the Fowey-Camel trade and communication route.

 Nanstallon was probably a forward operating base and was strategically well placed for a Roman presence to be felt.
 However, the Roman Legion at Exeter was withdrawn c.
 AD 75, and, with no Roman town west of Isca Dumnoniorum, Cornwall settled down to four centuries of nominal Roman rule.